skatejs/skatejs/README.md

     }
   },

-  // A function that renders a template to your element.
-Since this function is
-  // responsible for rendering the template, you can literally use anything you
-  // want here.
+  // Gets called after the element is set up and all descendant components are
+  // initialised.
+This callback will be called on descendants before it is
+  // called on the host element.
-  template: function () {
+  ready: function () {},
-    this.innerHTML = 'something';
-  },

   // Event Listeners
   events: {